Greg Roach's Berkshires Blog

 Somehow I Know This is True

-From an interesting piece in the NYT's Mag:
+From an interesting piece

 By analyzing the Framingham data, Christakis and Fowler say, they have for the first time found some solid basis for a potentially powerful theory in epidemiology: that good behaviors — like quitting smoking or staying slender or being happy — pass from friend to friend almost as if they were contagious viruses.
 The Framingham participants, the data suggested, influenced one another’s health just by socializing.
 And the same was true of bad behaviors — clusters of friends appeared to “infect” each other with obesity, unhappiness and smoking.
 Staying healthy isn’t just a matter of your genes and your diet, it seems.
 Good health is also a product, in part, of your sheer proximity to other healthy people.